intarchboard/network-quality-workshop-report/draft-hardaker-iab-mnqeu-report.md

 ## General statements

-1. Bandwidth is necessary but not alone sufficient
+1. Bandwidth is necessary but not alone sufficient.
 2. In many cases, Internet users don’t need more bandwidth, but rather need "better bandwidth" -- i.e., they need other improvements to their connectivity.